AbhijitBiradar/AbhijitBiradar/README.md

 ## Hi 👋 I am Abhijit!

-I am an Automation Tester who is passionate about exploring automation technologies like Selenium, Cypress, Protractor, etc. Few tech that I enjoy working are in Selenium, RESTAssured, Appium.
-I am actively looking for opportunities in Automation Testing.
+I am an Automation Tester, who is passionate about exploring automation technologies like Selenium, RESTAssured, Protractor, etc. Few tech that I enjoy working are in Selenium, RESTAssured, Appium.
+I am actively looking for opportunities in Automation Testing field.

 - 👨🏽‍💻 Currently working, learning and growing my skillset in Automation Testing, Java, Spring, data structures and algorithms.
-- 😊 Willing to contribute in opensource development projects.
+- 😊 Willing to contribute in open source development projects.
 - 👍 Looking for opportunities to join as an full time in Automation Testing field.
 - 👨 Know more about me at [Sourcerer](https://sourcerer.io/abhijitab)
 - 🌐 Visit my [porfolio website](https://abhijitab.github.io/) for complete background and contact.